ckarfusehr/gelpy/README.md

 ### Create setup class

-* extract relevant functions from other packages
-    * Implement setup_gel() function of Agarose class, which allows setting the lane x axis positions.
-It should do some autoadjustments of the contrast to make it easier.
-It should also directly use the lane width and plot the used lane for line profile extraction as a slightly red overlay.
+* and plot the used lane for line profile extraction as a slightly red overlay.
 * Add interactive ipython widgets to setup gel
 * Add some autodetection functions which give reaonable guesses for the parameters set in the setup class.
     * Implement a function to autodetect the lane positions, based on summing them up aong the y-axis, followed by a peak detection scheme.
 Perhaps add another function, which calculates also the optimal lane-width, used for all lanes?